webarch-coop/ansible-role-systemd/README.md

 An Ansible role for configuring systemd services on Debian, this role has been designed to be as generic as possible in order to enable to it be used to configure any systemd service, by default it configures `systemd-timesyncd`.

-On Debian Buster [backports](https://backports.debian.org/Instructions/) needs to be enabled to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt role](https://git.coop/webarch/apt) can be used to do this.
+On Debian Buster [backports](https://backports.debian.org/Instructions/) is required to get the [latest version of systemd](https://packages.debian.org/buster-backports/systemd), the [Webarchitects apt role](https://git.coop/webarch/apt) can be used to enable backports.

 ## Role variables